 To get a quick start, we have supplied a sample script that showcases all functionality described below.
-Please find it here.

 Queries can be intercepted in many places: